-Classes where students need to sign up for a 10-12 minutes presentation on the relevant subject.
+Classes where students need to sign up for a 10-12 min presentation and 3 min discussion on the relevant subject.
+Each of the presentations should be a joined effort of 2 students- preparation and presentation.
 Papers for presentations are added in Reading material as internet links.
+It is expected that each student will search for an additional relevant peer reviewed article to be included in the presentation.